 It is a retirement lifestyle where you are free to choose any opportunity whether paying or not.
 Choosing only opportunities that meets your desires and fulfills your focus in life.
 Then if or when those desires are no longer met or your desires have changed, repeat the process and retire again.

 I always liked the idea of being able to work in retirement doing something that truly interests me and then retire again.
 Taking what I tell everyone is just a personal sabbatical before looking for or accepting another project.
 I do love this freedom.

 Retiring Early and Often – Is that really retirement?

-For those who are thinking that working in retirement by starting a new job or business is neither retirement nor leisurely, I say consider this.
-I as an early retired Leisure Freak will only consider opportunities that I have a desire to do, not have to do.
+For those who are thinking that working in retirement by starting a new job or business is neither retirement nor leisurely, I say consider this: As an early retired Leisure Freak, I will only consider opportunities that I have a desire to do, not have to do.
 I plan on constantly learning new and interesting things throughout my retirement and the rest of my life.
 Being paid to learn and do those things that interest me and I have a desire for is a huge bonus.

 As I have said on other pages of this site, the absence of needing to work instead of the absence of work defines retirement.